grace-notes/website/contents/topics/gaul-christianity-in-guizot.md

 ---
-title: Gaul Christianity In Guizot
+title: "Gaul, Christianity in"
+pdf: "gaul_christianity_in(guizot).pdf"
+description: "from Guizot's History of France."
 template: lesson.jade
 ---